zexianchoo/slowedwithreverb/README.md

 # Usage:

-Run redis-server on local port 6379 (default).
+1. Run redis-server on local port 6379 (default).
-  - db which handles saving of which gifs and which songs have been downloaded
+     - DB which handles saving of which gifs and which songs have been downloaded

-Run main.py `python main.py` with all of the following configured
+2. Run main.py `python main.py` with all of the following configured
      - config.env
        - This includes setting up GIPHY api, as well as spotify API
      - client_secrets.json
        - This includes setting up Google Youtube Data API
      - ffmpeg on PATH or in local directory with some edits to code
+     - constants.py
+       - Change the reverb / slowed settings as you wish!